National Federation of Republican Women

-The National Federation of Republican Women (NFRW) is a political action committee that serves as the women's wing of the Republican Party in the United States.
+The National Federation of Republican Women (NFRW) is a political action committee (PAC) that serves as the women's wing of the Republican Party in the United States.
 It was founded in 1938 by Marion Martin (1901–1987), who was the assistant chair of the Republican National Committee (RNC).
 The NFRW is recognized as one of the largest grassroots political organizations in the country, with thousands of members spread across local clubs nationwide.
 According to the NFRW, its mission is to "empower women from all backgrounds in the political process and provide a forum for women to serve as leaders in political, government, and civic arenas."

 History

 Background

 Before women were granted the right to vote in the United States, local Republican women's clubs were already being established.
 The oldest known Republican women's club was founded in Salt Lake City, Utah, in 1899.
 These clubs were formed for various reasons, ranging from promoting the Republican Party to advocating for changes in party policies, endorsing candidates, and at times, protesting the activities of local Republican Party organizations.